priya006/Page-Object-Model/README.md

 1. Right click `testng.xml` file and run the test suite at one shot

 ### How to take Screenshot in selenium
+1. Entire page could be taken screenshot using the interface in selenium `TakesScreenshot`
+2. Specified WebElement alone could be taken screenshot using `ashot`

 # Limitation
 1. Could not write the loging to a file.
 The log4j2 properties file can create a log file.
 But could not write to a file